Configure player

 Adding an insert is simply selecting that from the insert pop-up menu.
 So I can add a stereo delay, and then if I want I can choose to add a stereo to five channel effect such as a matrix reverb, etc. etc. etc. Again this works exactly the same way that it did previously with mono and stereo.

 Not only do we support multi-channel effects, we also support multi-channel instruments and generators.
 So for example, if I add an audio file player, I can show the additional details and specify that that's a five-channel player.
 For the purposes of this example, I'd like to just do a mono one so I can demonstrate the panner a bit easier.
-So I'm going to create that generator.
+So I'm going to create that generator. add, set up my preset here.
+Let me reduce the volume so I don't blow your eardrums out.
+Okay, let me go ahead and play that.

 It's also important to note that if I so choose, I can bypass this default surround panner and use one of the panner units just by adding that into the track.
 But James will be talking about that in more detail.
 In fact, I'd like to now turn over the rest of the session to James, who will be speaking about multichannel and other topics.
 Could I go back to demo, please?
-Slides.
-Excuse me, slides.
+JAMES DICARLO: Slides.
+DAVID CHANDLER: Excuse me, slides.